ncatlab/nlab-content/pages/257.md

 ### Slight variations on the axioms

-Quillen's original definition required only finite limits and colimits, which are enough for the basic constructions.
+Quillen's original definition required only [[finite limits]] and [[finite colimits]], which are enough for the basic constructions.
 Colimits of larger cardinality are sometimes required for the [[small object argument]], however.

 Some authors, notably [[Mark Hovey]], require that the factorizations given by (ii) are actually _functorial_.
 In practice, Quillen's [[small object argument]] means that many model categories can be made to have functorial factorizations.